resthub/resthub.org/backbone-stack.rst

 Backbone Query Parameters
 -------------------------

-Backbone_ routes management allows to define permet such routes :
+Backbone_ routes management allows to define permet such routes:
 ``"participants":"listParticipants"`` and ``"participants?:param":"listParticipantsParameters"``.
 But the native
 behaviour seems not sufficient: